davidjcastner/router/readme.md

 const SignInForm: FunctionComponent = () => <div />;

 // all route definitions
+// TIP: use an enum for route names
-const routes: Array<RouteDefinition> = [
+// routes default to isPublic: false const routes: Array<RouteDefinition> = [
     {
         route: 'home',